 19. Volkspark Humboldthain

 Another one of the more interesting parks as it still has anti-aircraft towers and also some of the remaining bunker walls from the war.
-You can go up these towers and see beautiful views of the city.
-There is also a rose garden that you have to check out.
+You can go up these towers and see beautiful views of the city – a completely free thing to do in Berlin.
+There is also a rose garden that you should check out.

 20. Görlitzer Park

 This park is located in the Kreuzberg area, so be sure to pop by here when you’re in the neighborhood.
 It features a huge open and green space where you can just chill after all the hectic activities you no doubt crammed into your itinerary.

 A beautiful park located in Kreuzberg.
 Besides being one of the most usual places for relaxing and having a barbecue, it’s also located in the most elevated part of Berlin so you have a gorgeous view.
 The park also has an artificial waterfall and is bordered by two vineyards.

 Districts and Neighborhoods

 This is one of the most interesting areas in Berlin as this is where the Reichstag is located, the Berliner Dom, Museum Island and many other popular attractions.
 You will have no doubt checked all those out but whilst in this area, have a walk around to check out the shops and cafes and some other sites.
 Don’t miss the Kindertransport Memorial statue which is located in the Friedrichstrasse Railway station (one of the main international railway stations in the Nazi era).
 This statue which is made of bronze depicts two children about to board a train, but each had very different destinations and fates.